Table of Contents

 20/08/2009 | KDE | Donations > Open Source | 25€ |

-All in all, a scheduled operation is a dynamic object, where the last occurrence is the reference.
+All in all, a scheduled transaction is a dynamic object, where the last occurrence is the reference.
 But maybe you'd like all occurrences to be static, i.e. the same values are always inserted for each new occurrence ?
 Enter Scheduled Templates.

 Table 4.4.
 Scheduled Templates (step 1)